newrelic-experimental/newrelic-javascript-fastify/README.md

 # New Relic Javascript Instrumentation for Fastify

-Insttrumentation for Fastify web framework to be used with the [Node agent](https://github.com/newrelic/node-newrelic).
-This module adds instrumentation for http verbs and routes.
+Instrumentation for the Fastify web framework to be used with the [Node agent](https://github.com/newrelic/node-newrelic).
+This module adds instrumentation for HTTP verbs and routes.

 ## Installation

-This module is dependent on the newrelic nodejs agent, It can be installed and loaded independenly based on spacific versioning needs.
+This module is dependent on the Newrelic Node.js agent, It can be installed and loaded independenly based on specific versioning needs.

 Newrelic agent:
 ```
 npm install newrelic
 ```

-fastify instrumentation module:
+Fastify instrumentation module:
 ```
 npm install @newrelic/fastify
 ```

-// for install from github, add the following in  package.json
+// to install from github, add the following in package.json
 ```
 "dependencies": {
   "@newrelic/fastify": "github:newrelic-experimental/newrelic-javascript-fastify"